This post was most recently updated on December 23rd, 2022

 Further Fund Offer 6 (FFO 6) | Jan-20 | 21,707 | 16,500 | 10-Feb-20 |

-CPSE ETF Share price history
+CPSE ETF Share Price History

 The below chart shows CPSE ETF Share price history over the years.
 The ETF hasn’t given any meaningful returns over the last 8 years!

-CPSE ETF fund performance
+CPSE ETF Fund Performance

-It’s quite disappointing to see the kind of performance the CPSE ETF has shown since its launch.
+It’s quite disappointing to see the kind of performance the ETF has shown since its launch.
 The below image shows CPSE ETF’s performance as of 30th September 2022.

-CPSE ETF Dividend details
+CPSE ETF Dividend Details

 The dividend amount is reflected as part of the ETF NAV when the dividend amount is received.